 Bohana’s blog features everything from recipes with their product to articles that address their ideal customer profile directly like this one on “Hot Girl Summer Mindset”.

-Having a blog helps you connect with your customers on a more personal level, and it helps improve your ranking in search engines for important queries.
+Having a stellar food blog helps you connect with your customers on a more personal level, and it helps improve your ranking in search engines for important queries.
 And that means more sales.

 Too many delicious marketing ideas, too little time